TokenTax's Guide to Cryptocurrency Taxes

 Tax loss harvesting

-Tax loss harvesting is selling off assets your holding at a loss in order to recognize the capital loss.
+Tax loss harvesting is selling off held assets in order to recognize the capital loss.
 Capital losses offset capital gains — even non-crypto gains — and you can also deduct losses from your income or carry them forward to future years.

 Margin trading taxes